zyx-db/group_project_example/README.md

 # its really useful to use existing libraries / frameworks from the web
 # however, we want to isolate them per project,
 # this makes it easy to see what dependencies we are using

+# NOTE only need to make this virtual environment ONCE!
 $ python3 -m venv venv

 # then we have to 'activate' the environment or just tell our interpreter to use it